Azure/autorest.typescript/packages/cadl-typescript/README.md

 # Introduction

-This library is the Cadl typescript emitter for Rest Level Client.
-It take [Cadl](https://github.com/microsoft/cadl) as input, transform it into RLCModel, then call rlc-common library to generate the RLC code.
+This library is the TypeSpec typescript emitter for Rest Level Client.
+It take [TypeSpec](https://github.com/microsoft/typespec) as input, transform it into RLCModel, then call rlc-common library to generate the RLC code.

 On a high level, the entire Rest Level Client generation process would be:

-Cadl Input -> Cadl Compiler -> Cadl Program -> Transform RLCModel -> Call RLC Common library to Generate Code
+TypeSpec Input -> TypeSpec Compiler -> TypeSpec Program -> Transform RLCModel -> TypeSpec RLC Common library to Generate Code

 Within the Transform RLCModel, it has the following stages:

-Cadl Program + User Options -> Transform RLCModel Paths -> Transform RLCModel Options -> Transform RLCModel Schemas -> Transform RLCModel Response and Parameter Types -> call RLCCommon libraries to generate the code.
+TypeSpec Program + User Options -> Transform RLCModel Paths -> Transform RLCModel Options -> Transform RLCModel Schemas -> Transform RLCModel Response and Parameter Types -> TypeSpec RLCCommon libraries to generate the code.

 # How to use